adaltas/node-masson/readme.md

 Using Masson
 ------------

-When you require Masson as `var masson = require('masson');`, you recieve a function.
+When you require Masson as `var masson = require('masson');`, you receive a function.
 Simply call it with the following arguments:

 *   array or object configuration (see the two styles above)
 *   optional target to execute (save the pain of calling `my_masson.run('my target')`